1923 New Zealand Labour Party leadership election: Aftermath

 Harry Holland would continue to lead the Labour Party without any further challenges to his leadership until his death in 1933.
-Sullivan's failure to secure the Leader and Deputy-leader positions signaled to the moderate wing of the Labour Party that they were clearly the caucus minority.
+Sullivan's failure to secure the Leader and Deputy-leader positions signalled to the moderate wing of the Labour Party that they were clearly the caucus minority.
 After his election as the deputy-chair, Savage proposed that the votes for leadership positions be held at the start of every new parliament rather than annually.
 After a long discussion, the motion was carried 10 votes to 5.